MEET-microbit-project/MEET-microbit-project.github.io/Handbook.md

 Getting started
 ===============

-Welcome on board joining our journey in the world of Computer Science.
+Welcome on board, joining our journey through the world of Computer Science.
-In these couple of weeks, we promise to do our very best to assist you and guide through challenges you will face.
-Do not worry if you have not done any programming before because everything will be though along the way.
-We encourage you to be curious in the upcoming weeks, ask questions for which we will try to find the best answers.
+In these couple of weeks, we will do our very best to assist you and guide you through challenges you will face.
+Do not worry if you have not done any programming before because everything will be taught along the way.
+We encourage you to be curious in the upcoming weeks, we will try to find the best answer to all of your questions!

 This handbook serves as: